 The Corporate Governance and Nominating Committee develops, implements, and maintains the corporate governance standards by which we conduct business, and advises and makes recommendations to the Board concerning our primary governance policies.
 The Corporate Governance and Nominating Committee meets with the Chief Executive Officer and senior corporate staff as it deems appropriate to fulfill its obligations with regard to our corporate governance standards.
-The Corporate Governance and Nominating Committee also performs the functions described under Identification of Candidates on page 9.
+The Corporate Governance and Nominating Committee under Identification of Candidates on page 9.